-Pneumococcal meningitis is an important cause of fever in children.
+Pneumococcal meningitis is an important cause of fever in infants.

 Exams and Tests

-If the antibiotic is not working and the health care provider suspects antibiotic resistance, vancomycin or rifampin are used.
-Sometimes systemic corticosteroids may be used, especially in children.
+If the antibiotic is not working and the provider suspects antibiotic resistance, vancomycin or rifampin are used.
+Sometimes, corticosteroids are used, especially in children.

 When to Contact a Medical Professional